Private Morocco Tours

 What this means for your itinerary

-If you have five days, choose one arc and follow it properly - Marrakech to the Sahara and back, or Casablanca to Fes through the Imperial Cities.
-If you have eight days, the arc that works best for most people is Fes or Casablanca to Marrakech via the Sahara: one direction, two airports, no backtracking, Fes getting two days and the desert getting two nights.
+If you have five days, choose one arc and follow it properly, whether it is Marrakech to the Sahara and back, or Casablanca to Fes through the Imperial Cities.
+If you have eight days, the arc that works best for most people is Fes or Casablanca to Marrakech via the Sahara: one direction, two airports, no backtracking, with Fes getting two days and the desert getting two nights.
 If you have ten days, Chefchaouen can be added to the north without compressing either Fes or the desert.
-If you have fifteen days, Morocco can be understood rather than simply visited.
+Finally, if you have fifteen days, Morocco can be understood rather than merely visited.

 These are not marketing categories.
 They are the honest architecture of how this country works, built from twenty-five years of designing circuits for people who come back to book a second one.